 - Internal injuries

-- Multiple fractures and
+- Multiple broken bones or fractures

 - Soft Tissue Injuries

 As a general rule, the insurance policy of the person at fault pays for the damages sustained by the accident victim.
 Here are a few of the potentially responsible parties for the liability exposures GEICO insures: